What is a Scuba Diving Save-a-Dive Kit and what’s in it?

-Maybe your case includes extra contact lenses, for example, or a de-fogging agent.
+Maybe your save-a-dive kit includes extra contact lenses, for example, or a de-fogging agent.
 That said, having some universal items can also come in handy for your fellow divers (after all, scuba diving is never an individual experience).

 Being able to share some much-needed zip ties or a mask strap with a buddy can really go a long way towards making everyone’s trip more enjoyable and relaxed.
-Make sure to remember what replacement parts and kit contents you share so you can replenish before going scuba diving again.
+Make sure to remember what replacement parts and contents you share so you can replenish before going to dive again.

 Also, make sure that essential repair items like a mask strap actually match your dive mask.
 Similar for the fin straps.
 The items in your save-a-dive kit have to match your gear.